 Forecast KPIs for the next holiday season using year-on-year trends.
-Use your account data, Google Trends, or the product suggestions report to see which products are growing fastest leading into the holidays.
+Use your account data, Google Trends, or the best sellers report to see which products are growing fastest leading into the holidays.

 - Segment out mobile traffic in your forecast to assess how it’s affecting overall performance year-on-year.

 Why: Equipped with your performance results and findings, ensure you’ve got enough funds and clear direction to capitalize on the next holiday season.